Orlando Sá

-Orlando Carlos Braga de Sá (born 26 May 1988) is a Portuguese retired professional footballer who played as a striker.
+Orlando Carlos Braga de Sá (born 26 May 1988) is a Portuguese former professional footballer who played as a striker.

 After spending his early career with Braga and Porto, appearing sparingly for both, he travelled abroad in 2011, going on to represent clubs in England, Cyprus, Poland, Israel, Belgium, China and Spain and win the Ekstraklasa and the Polish Cup with Legia Warsaw.

 Sá earned one cap for Portugal.

 Club career

 Braga

 Sá was born in Barcelos, Braga District.
 He started his career in the youth ranks of S.C.
 Braga, and was promoted to the first team for the 2007–08 season only to be loaned immediately to lowly SC Maria da Fonte (third division).

 Sá returned to Braga in 2008, making his Primeira Liga debut on 5 January 2009 by playing one minute in a 2–0 home win against C.F.
 Os Belenenses.
 He scored his first goal in the competition on 8 March, as a late substitute in a 2–2 draw at C.F.
 Estrela da Amadora.

 During his period in Braga, Sá gained attention from English club Chelsea, but nothing ever materialised.